yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 This example can be defined in the spreadsheet with the encoding ``terminated(0x00, UTF-8, 48)``.
 If there is no terminator (so the string covers all the time the buffer), the equivalent spreadsheet encoding is ``fixed(48, UTF-8)``.

-**Example 2:  prefixed size string encoded in undefined buffer** The buffer is not explicitely defined so it is effectively as long as the prefix + string.
+.. rubric:: Example 2: prefixed size string encoded in undefined buffer The buffer is not explicitely defined so it is effectively as long as the prefix + string.
-The maxSizeInBits refers to the size of the buffer, so in this example the maximum size of the string will be 4.
+The ``maxSizeInBits`` refers to the size of the buffer, so in this example the maximum size of the string will be 4.

-Note the _yamcs_ignore parameter reference which is used to workaround XTCE mandating a dynamic value.
+Note the ``_yamcs_ignore`` parameter reference which is used to workaround XTCE mandating a dynamic value.
 Yamcs will accept the XML file without the ``DynamicValue`` section but the file will not validate with XTCE 1.2 xsd.
 An alternative for the ``_yamcs_ignore`` would be to derive the buffer length from the packet length.

 .. code-block:: xml